Laura Hughes

 What values are most important to you in your work and personal life?

 In my work and personal life, I value honesty, integrity, and staying true to what I believe in.
 It's important to empower people and meet them where they are so they can reach their maximum potential.
 People often worry about making mistakes.
 One of the first things I tell people joining my team is that everybody makes mistakes, own them and learn from them.
 My teams have seen me take responsibility when I do something wrong, because let's be honest, if I'm not doing it, why should they?
 It's about cultivating high-performing teams and mentoring people.
 I also value persistence and making sure women have a seat at the table.
 Even when people make that difficult, you've got to just keep trying, you can't just give up.
 Outside of work, I love to read.
-My parents were avid readers who impressed on us the importance of reading, not just for fun but also to learn new skills and to better skills.
+My parents were avid readers who impressed on us the importance of reading, not just for fun but also to learn new skills.
 I'm a huge F1 fan and have been since I was a kid.
-I used to be in Crossfit and even ran a marathon although now I do more walking than running.
-I'm involved in causes that are meaningful to me, like raising money for my daughter's high school theater department and being part of Women's Philanthropy at Shalom Austin.
+I used to be in Crossfit and even ran a marathon although now I do more walking than running now.
+I'm involved in causes that are meaningful to me, like raising money for my daughter's high school theater department and working with Women's Philanthropy at Shalom Austin.
 Life is a journey that needs to be lived and we need to ensure that our kids have the tools they need to be able to do that for themselves.